 What to Eat (and Avoid) to Increase Your Testosterone

-What you eat plays a crucial role in keeping it optimised.
-In this article, we cover “testosterone-boosting” foods, which supplements work, what to avoid, and what changes to make.
+Testosterone is the primary male sex hormone responsible for your energy, muscle mass, libido, and mood (among many other things).
+What you eat plays a crucial role in keeping it 'optimised'.
+In this article, we'll take a look at “testosterone-boosting” foods, food groups, which supplements work, what to avoid, and what changes you can make.

-The foods you eat every day can affect how well your body produces (and responds to) testosterone; getting it wrong can quietly suppress it for weeks or months before you even notice anything.
+The foods you eat every day can affect how well your body produces (and responds to) testosterone.
+Getting it wrong can quietly suppress it for weeks or months before you even notice anything.

 It Is Not Just About Your Blood Testosterone Level

-You can have a normal total testosterone reading while still experiencing the effects of low testosterone if your SHBG is too high or if your body's hormonal signalling is disrupted in some way.
+A significant portion of testosterone in your blood is bound to a protein called “sex hormone-binding globulin” (SHBG), which makes it “biologically inactive” (meaning it doesn’t interact with your body).
+Only "free" testosterone (i.e., not bound to anything) is actually available for your body to use.
+You can have normal total testosterone levels while still experiencing the effects of low testosterone if your SHBG is too high or if your body's hormonal signalling is disrupted in some way.

-Testosterone is produced in your testes, but the amount you produce is controlled by your brain, which is sensitive to your nutritional state, stress levels, sleep and body composition.
+Testosterone is produced in your testes, but the amount that you produce is controlled by your brain, which is sensitive to your nutritional state, stress levels, sleep and body composition.
+So if you want to optimise your testosterone, it is really a “whole systems” approach — not just manipulating a single marker on your lab results.

 Signs Your Testosterone May Be Low

-Low testosterone is not also clear or easy to diagnose from its symptoms, but some of the most common signs include [1]:
+Low testosterone is also not clear or easy to diagnose from its symptoms, but some of the most common signs include [1]:

 • Persistent low energy or fatigue, even with adequate sleep